 Or will be launching a fresh kosher food concept in West Hampstead where they will offer fresh salads, dips, patisserie and bakery to be eaten on the premises or as a take away.
 They will also offer a meaty Shabbat meal service for collection or home delivery.
-Both concepts are to open by Summer 2015.

 (m) 07989 797425

 Soyo Golders Green, 94 Golders Green Road, NW11 8HB

 Harry Stein is a successful investment broker by day and passionate and inspired chef by night!
 Harry feels happiest when he is in the kitchen cooking and loves to whip up new recipes for his wife and two children.

 “My wife has ulcerative colitis and she doesn’t enjoy eating out as she has such a sensitive stomach.
 So I bring the restaurant to her – I create delicious recipes that she can enjoy as she knows everything is fresh and won’t affect her stomach.”